 Design program students should allow additional money for materials and printing costs.

-The Co-Op book shop store is located at the Sippy Downs campus, you can refer to their website for indicative textbook prices
+The Co-Op book shop store is located at the USC Sunshine Coast campus, you can refer to their website for indicative textbook prices

 Second-hand textbooks are often available at reduced prices (check the student forums on Blackboard) or your textbook maybe available for loan in the library (English Language Program students are loaned textbooks for the duration of their course)